 About

 I am passionate about Science and Software Development.
 You can find the details about the latest software developments I have been involved with in my GitHub profile.
-I also enjoy sharing my experience and being active on X/Twitter.
+I have some projects that I have been involved with that you might find interesting:

 Research

 During my career, I focused on studying strong electronic correlation effects in real materials.
 These correlations are crucial for certain physical phenomena, like superconductivity and magnetism.
 They are also key in understanding how materials interact with external electromagnetic fields.
-This work relies on performing highly complex simulations, but the main advantage is that it compares better with a real case scenario than more vanilla simulation methods.
+This work relies on performing highly complex simulations.

-As a Computational Materials Scientist, I am an expert in developing these complex methodologies, in analyzing these complex behaviors, and in writing highly optimized codes.
-In order to do that, I always tried to follow a few key principles:
+As a Computational Materials Scientist, I am an expert in developing these complex methodologies, in analyzing these complex behaviors, and in using and writing highly optimized codes.

 1. Research Data Management